montidg/mdg-slfe/README.md

 # Montidg: Standardized Library For Everything
-This is a SvelteKit library, mostly for UI components in Montidg projects.
+This is a UI component library for Montidg projects.
+Mostly for internal usage.